ZSP-Electronic/2004-I2C-LCD-and-Encoder-Interface/README.md

 rotlcd.RestartTime(Time)
   * Determines if old time will be used to reset time.
   * Used is making a function run ever segment of time

+## To Dos:
+* Correct sample rate to change 2^n increments
+* Add animation to intro screen
+* Implement Internet Options and Other
+* Improve Stability and reliability
+* Reduce script size if possible
+* Add write function to correct range for spectrum
+* Improve lcd_api to allow build-in characters for lcd